Did you know that some couples choose ballroom dance as an alternative to couples therapy?

-Good communication skills are imperative for any healthy relationship and are an important part of any form of couples therapy.
+Good communication skills are imperative for any healthy relationship and are an important part of couples therapy.
 Ballroom dance helps partners to develop better verbal and non-verbal communication skills.
 Since this form of dance relies heavily on both partners being able to work together smoothly and gracefully, you will need to frequently express what is working and what is not when you’re learning a new routine.

 This is where active listening starts to become sharpened for the couple.
 Being engaged with your partner while they are voicing details about their strengths and weaknesses in a particular routine is necessary to perfect the dance.
 Furthermore, when you have a dance routine down, you’ll automatically start to shift over to non-verbal communication while dancing.
 One partner will lead, and the other will follow and need to take their non-verbal cues.
 Reading each other’s body language and eye contact is important for collaboration both on and off the dance floor.

 Have you ever met a couple that seems to communicate just by a quick glance?
 This type of communication is happening the whole time during partner dance!
-All of these newly refined and sharpened communication skills will follow you and partner off of the dance floor.
-You’ll begin to notice that you and your partner are working together on other daily challenges with more confidence and ease.
+All of these newly refined and sharpened communication skills will follow you and your partner off of the dance floor.
+You’ll begin to notice that you and your partner work together on other daily challenges with more confidence and ease.

 3. Expression of Love

 When was the last time you and your partner have given each other your undivided attention while doing something you both enjoy?
-Chances are it’s been awhile.
+Chances are it’s been a while.
 Ballroom dance is the perfect outlet to have scheduled quality time every week.
 In fact, ballroom dance is a great way to express any of the love languages.

 During your dance session, you’ll need to be close and in each other arms, allowing for plenty of physical touch!
 You’ll also have ample opportunity to praise each other on a job well done to express words of affirmation.
-Each person receives and expresses love in various ways, and we promise that ballroom dance will provide you and your partner with plenty of opportunity to show each other your love and commitment.
+Each person receives and expresses love in various ways, and we promise that ballroom dance will provide you and your partner with plenty of opportunities to show each other your love and commitment.

 4. Empathy & Patience

 When the partner who usually leads is told to follow, they quickly realize that their partner’s job is not as easy as it seems, and vice versa.
 Practicing walking in your partner’s shoes and being aware of the challenges they face enables couples to learn to better help each other.
-This team work may be learned on the dance floor, but it doesn’t stay there.
+This teamwork may be learned on the dance floor, but it doesn’t stay there.
 You’ll begin to notice the role that your partner plays in the dance of life and have a lot more appreciation for it.